A Little Space to Breathe... - 5/29/2021

 As the title implies, a lot has happened in a short amount of time.
 Over the past 9 months I have graduated from nursing school, bought a new car, completed a second tour of over 10,000 miles with Heather and her pets, moved from Austin to Philadelphia, passed my licensing exam, and began my first job as a Registered Nurse.
 But, I had some serious setbacks that I can now say are behind me.

 Before graduating, school gave me a well-needed bump up against reality.
-I failed my first exam because I wasn’t studying enough, nearly missed some deadlines with the ADNSA (student nursing association), had to stop putting out my podcast episodes, and all the while my back issues started flaring up again.
+I failed my first exam because I wasn’t studying enough, nearly missed some deadlines with the ADNSA (student nursing association), and in turn had to stop putting out my podcast episodes.
 It seemed with the high of my first tour and the start of my podcast, came the low I deserved from being over-confident and under-prepared for my final semester of nursing school.

 But I quickly reoriented and reprioritized.
 I put the podcast on hold and managed to graduate from nursing school with a respectable GPA, and with the highest award Austin Community College gives to students.
 I was also able to hand off leadership of the student nursing association to my successor, Jared, with the confidence that it was in better condition than I had inherited it, and would now be in more capable hands than my own.